Frequently Asked Questions

 What Should I Do After a Car Accident?

-Answers from Our Injury Lawyers
+Answers from Our Lawyers

 Survivors of car accidents often have several questions about what to do next, especially if they lost loved ones or sustained catastrophic injuries.
-Injury lawyer William McBride saw his family suffer injustice at a young age and decided to devote the rest of his life to helping others in his community.
+Lawyer William McBride saw his family suffer injustice at a young age and decided to devote the rest of his life to helping others in his community.
 Here are some of the questions we frequently receive after car crashes:

 - What should I do if I am in an accident?